 Now with THREE pieces found at Praeneste, I think we should assume that it the place of manufacture until further evidence comes to light.

-The other major thing to note is the regular used of aes rude in Funerary Context.
+The other major thing to note is the regular use of aes rude in Funerary Contexts.
 This was already observed in the 1907 excavations (see AJA 1908 summary below), but is now reconfirmed by the 2007 finds.